Skip to content

 )

-When a success callback is called, we take the return value of the function and inject it into the parameter that is marked with ReturnValue.
+When a success callback is called, the return value of the function is injected into the parameter marked with ReturnValue.

 from pydantic import BaseModel